Nonlinear FM Waveform

 .

-This constraint ensures that the pulse width is less than the pulse repetition period.
+This limitation ensures that the pulse duration is shorter than the pulse repetition period.

 Example: 300e−6